New Ryanair cabin bag size: the exact date bigger bags will be allowed for free

 Most, at least in the UK, won’t need to.
 Ryanair’s new sizing aligns it with Wizz Air.

-The carrier’s main budget rival, EasyJet, already offers underseat bags with dimensions that exceed those imposed by the EU: 45cm x 36cm x 20cm.
+The carrier’s main budget rival, easyJet, already offers underseat bags with dimensions that exceed those imposed by the EU: 45 x 36 x 20cm.

 British Airways and Jet2 have always been much more generous.

-Discover underseat bag and regular cabin bag allowances, broken down by airline, in our comprehensive guide.
+Discover underseat bag and regular cabin bag allowances, broken down by airline, in our comprehensive guide and what to do if you airline says you cabin bag is too big.

 Why has the EU implemented this new cabin bag rule?